elysiajs/documentation/docs/essential/route.md

 ## Custom Method

-We can accept custom HHTP Method with `Elysia.route`.
+We can accept custom HTTP Method with `Elysia.route`.

 ```typescript
 import { Elysia } from 'elysia'